United Way ALICE Report - UPDATED

 Meet ALICE: Your neighbor, family member, and friend

-ALICE is your neighbor, family member, and friend; your waitress, office manager, cashier, and child care worker.
+ALICE is your neighbor, family member, and friend; your server, office manager, cashier, and child care worker.
 ALICE works hard in low-wage jobs that keep our communities running, but don’t pay enough to make ends meet.

 Living paycheck to paycheck with little to no savings, ALICE families are one major accident, medical bill, or harsh storm away from poverty.